Introduction to Install SVN

-Step 9: Now you can keep on editing your program files and eclipse can keep the track of those, to track the changes done, right click on the “Project” in Project Explorer of an eclipse, then go to “Team”, then select “Synchronize with repository”.
-It will give all the changes appearing there and for the first time, you can simply select the files among the set to be committed and then SVN will generate a revision number against the same.
+Step 9: Now you can keep on editing your program files, and eclipse can keep track of those, to track the changes done, right-click on the “Project” in Project Explorer of an eclipse, then go to “Team”, then select “Synchronize with repository”.
+It will give all the changes appearing there, and for the first time, you can simply select the files among the set to be committed and then SVN will generate a revision number against the same.

-Let’s make it little clear with an example:
+Let’s make it a little clear with an example:

 Summing up here, the same way SVN can be integrated with IDE like Visual Studio code.
-So for parallel development, to satisfy agile based work timeline constraints, SVN is good centralization tool.
+So for parallel development, to satisfy agile-based work timeline constraints, SVN is a good centralization tool.

 This has been a guide on how to install SVN.
 Here we have discussed the basic concept, steps to install SVN on our system.
 You may also look at the following articles to learn more –